 Campaigners says that the flight would have put people’s lives at risk and would have torn families apart.

-Last night 14 activists blockaded the non-commercial runway at Stansted Airport by storming the tarmac and locking themselves around the wheel of the plane.
-The activists’ actions prevented the take-off of a mass deportation ’charter flight’ to Nigeria and Ghana.
+Last night (28 March) activists blockaded the non-commercial runway at Stansted Airport by storming the tarmac and locking themselves around the wheel of the plane.
+The activists’ actions prevented the take-off of a mass deportation ‘charter flight’ to Nigeria and Ghana.
 The blockade was live-streamed on Stop Charter Flights’ Facebook Page.
 Police have so far arrested 17 people in connection with the protest, according to police.

-Deportees on the flight include people who fear for their lives and have claimed asylum.
+Deportees on the flight included people who feared for their lives and had claimed asylum.

 There are numerous documented cases of people with valid asylum claims being wrongly put on mass deportation planes, as the high number of people placed on deportations flights is leading to grave administrative errors .
 One person deported on the last charter flight to Nigeria in January 2017 had not yet received a decision on his asylum claim, making his deportation unlawful.
 Both his parents were killed by Boko Haram and he fears the same will happen to him.

 Sam Jones from Lesbians and Gays Support the Migrants said: